aalefragkis/meraki-network/README.md

-A collection of Python scripts designed for automated management, security auditing, and health monitoring of Cisco Meraki networks, specifically optimized for airport infrastructure environments.
+A collection of Python scripts designed for automated management, security auditing, and health monitoring of Cisco Meraki networks, specifically optimized for infrastructure environments.

 ## 🛠 Features